mcandre/make-win/README.md

 # make-win - Windows installer for make

+# DEPRECATED

+Windows users are advised to install make as part of DevKit via [Chocolatey](http://chocolatey.org/):

+    cinst ruby.devkit

 # ABOUT

 make-win takes a folder of make binaries and wraps them in a basic MSI installer that adds `make` to `PATH`.